sahiliamsso/docs/source/installation-guide/index.md

 |       2  |    4GB     |   40GB            |  64 Bit        |

 !!! note
-    If you plan on installing more than just the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend that your server or VM have at least 8GB of RAM.
+    If you plan on installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend that your server or VM have at least 8GB of RAM.

 !!! warning
     Please only post installation issues to [Gluu Support](https://support.gluu.org) if all the above requirements are met!